measurement-kit/docker-ci-images/README.md

 ## How to run from Travis CI

-You can perform most CMake builds you may want to run with this minimal albeit complete `.travis.yml` file:
+You can perform most builds you may want to run with this minimal albeit complete `.travis.yml` file:

 ```yaml